How to Make Charts in Google Sheets

-Many of our money management Google Spreadsheet templates include charts, but you’re not limited to the charts in the templates.
+Many of the spending tracker templates built by Tiller Community member include charts, but you’re not limited to the charts in these community solutions.

-You can easily create your own spreadsheet charts based on your data.
-In this blog, for example, I’m going to look at my spending across several categories per month for the entire year of 2016.
-Check out our quick video tutorial at the bottom of this post.
+You can easily create your own spreadsheet charts based on your spending data.
+In this blog, for example, I’m going to look at my spending across several categories per month for the entire year of 2020.

 Visualize monthly spending with a simple pivot table or QUERY